 - Drag and drop menu items: In the Menu Editor screen, you can see the current management menu.
 With a simple drag-and-drop operation, you can rearrange the menu items according to your needs.

-- Customize the menu settings: Clicking on each menu item allows you to adjust their settings, such as changing the menu name, setting user permissions, and so on.
+- Customize menu settings: Clicking on each menu item allows you to adjust their settings, such as changing the menu name, setting user permissions, and so on.

 - Save changes: Once you have completed the adjustments, click on the bottom of the page Save Changes button and your customized menu will take effect.